|

 backstage catfight with Fanny Brice which Brice ended by dragging the

-defeated Lorraine across the stage in full view of a roaring audience.
+defeated Lorraine by the hair across the stage in full view of a roaring audience.
 Soon

 afterward, Lorraine skipped an important rehearsal, and was fired at the insistence